HiroNewf/Network-Plus-Notes/README.md

     - 2 is connected to 2, ect
 - Crossover cable
     - For connecting like devices together
-    - Pin 1 no longer does to pin one it goes to pin 3
+    - Pin 1 no longer goes to pin one it goes to pin 3
     - Pin 2 to pin 6, ect
-    - May not need to do the crossover on the physical cable because if your device support Auto-MDI-X the device can do the crossover digitally
+    - May not need to do the crossover on the physical cable because if your device supports Auto-MDI-X the device can do the crossover digitally
     - Does not deal with 568A or 568B standards

 ## [Network Termination Points](https://www.youtube.com/watch?v=QYdYnF-YUG8&list=PLG49S3nxzAnmpdmX7RoTOyuNJQAb-r-gd&index=50&ab_channel=ProfessorMesser)